OCA/stock-logistics-workflow/stock_picking_group_by_partner_by_carrier/README.rst

 get their own shipping.

-When the delivery slip is printed, the list of pending quantities to deliver is shown at the end, grouped by order.
+When the delivery slip is printed, the list of pending quantities to deliver is shown at the end, grouped by sales order.

+The grouping can also be applied in case of external resupply.
+Moves at the destination of the same delivery address defined on the resupply stock rule will be grouped in a same delivery order.

+Note: The grouping is currently not propagated to the pulled internal moves if you don't use the module stock_available_to_promise_release in the wms repository.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.